ADirin/Sep1_Imp_2025/Week4/Home Assignment /Group_3007.md

-# Unit Testing and Coverage Code
+# Unit Testing and Code Coverage

 ## Objective:
-The objective of this assignment is to familiarize yourself with  JUnit 5 testing environment and determine test coverage.
+The objective of this assignment is to familiarize yourself with  JUnit 5 testing environment and to determine test coverage.

 ## Steps:
-1. **Create Maven Project:**
+1. **Create a Maven Project:**
-   - Create a Maven project and add the necessary specifications for testing to the `pom.xml` file.

 2. **Import Code:**
-   - Clone the code from [this Repo] (https://github.com/ADirin/Wee4_InClass_Calculator.git)
+   - Clone the code from [this Repo](https://github.com/ADirin/Wee4_InClass_Calculator.git)

-### PART 1 OF THE TASK: JUnit 5
+### PART 1:  JUnit 5

 1. **Fix Errors and Enhance Testing:**
-   - Correct the intentional errors in the tests.
+   - Correct the intentional errors in the existing tests.
-   - Complete missing parts and methods (including `product()` and `squareroot()`).
+   - Complete missing including  `product()` and `squareroot()`.
-   - Ensure comprehensive testing and create additional test methods if necessary.
+   - Ensure comprehensive test coverage and add additional test methods where necessary.

 2. **Parameterized Test:**
    - Refactor the `ExtraTest` class to use parameterized arrays for testing.